michellelamx/cloudwork-exercise/README.md

 Don't feel like you must solve all of these problems but please complete at least one from each of the sections.

+For styling/UI components we use [Chakra UI](https://chakra-ui.com/).
+Consider using this framework otherwise feel free to use any approach to styling that you feel comfortable with.

 - State management
-  - Wire-up the WorkloadForm component so that users can create workloads
+  - Wire-up the `WorkloadForm` component so that users can create workloads
   - Give users feedback if there was an error when creating a workload
 - Styling
-  - Add responsive layout to make the app fit on any size screen
+  - Add responsive layout to lay the app out like the wire-frame but able fit on any size screen
-  - Style the WorkloadItem and WorkloadList components
+  - Give the `WorkloadItem` and `WorkloadList` components some basic styling to make it more pleasant on the eyes
 - Interaction
   - Display an updating count-down of the time remaining until a workload completes
-  - The ability to cancel a workload only before it is complete
+  - Give users the ability to cancel a workload only before it is complete

 ## Getting started with the code